SudarshanVK/network_configuration_analyser/README.md

 Note:- It is highly recommended that you create a new python virtual environment(for your own sanity(trust me))

 ## Executing the script
-Execute the following command to execute the script.
+The following command executes the script.
 ```
 python network-analyser.py
 ```